• Skip to content

 The performance appraisal process needs to be one of encouragement, positive reinforcement, and a celebration of a year’s worth of accomplishments.

-If the performance appraisal process is not a pleasant experience, it has the potential to discourage staff.
+If the performance appraisal process is not a pleasant experience, it can discourage staff.

-It is critical that managers document not only issues that need to be corrected, but also the positive things an employee does throughout the course of a year, and both good and bad should be discussed during a PA.
+Managers must document not only issues that need to be corrected but also the positive things an employee does throughout the course of a year, and both good and bad should be discussed during a PA.

 For instance, encourage employees by sharing observations of successful project completion, positive teamwork, or professional developmental milestones.